malcolm-kee/react-json-friendly-viewer/packages/react-json-friendly-viewer/README.md

 />;
 ```

-The following table will be displayed.
+The following table will be displayed:

 ![Display result of code above](docs/screenshot.png)